 To fully understand a cat’s lifespan, let’s go over what the life cycle of a domestic cat looks like.

 The Average Cat Life Cycle

-Cats are a unique house pet in many ways, given that they are born live like humans and are vocal from a young age.
+Cats are a unique house pets in many ways, given that they are born live like humans and are vocal from a young age.
 Let’s learn more about their lifespan now.

 Newborn kittens can’t do much without their mother.
 Their ears are flattened against their heads, their eyes are closed, and they need their mother for both warmth and food.
-Even in a domestic situation, a mother cat needs to protect their kitchens.
+Even in a domestic situation, a mother cat needs to protect her kittens.

 Most cats are considered kittens until they are around a year old.
 During this first year of life, kittens love to play, eat, and learn how to use their fine motor skills, ideally in a litter situation.
-They rely on their mother during this first year, if their mother is around.
+They rely on their mother during this first year, if the mother is present.

 While it may surprise you to hear, many cats don’t reach adulthood until they are 2 to 3 years old.
 Some larger breeds of cats, such as Maine Coons or ragdolls, continue to grow well into their fourth year of life.